How to Vote At Your Polling Place

 If you are approached and requested to sign a petition of any kind at your polling place location, you may do so or you may decline to do so.

-If you have requested and received an absentee ballot for a specific election but have decided that you would rather vote at your polling place location, you may do so.
-You should take your absentee ballot to your polling place.
-You will surrender your absentee ballot, qualify as any other voter would and you will be permitted to vote.
+If you have requested and received a vote-by-mail ballot for a specific election but have decided that you would rather vote at your polling place location, you may do so.
+You should take your vote-by-mail ballot to your polling place.
+You will surrender your vote-by-mail ballot, qualify as any other voter would and you will be permitted to vote.